rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 > Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope.

  - Add more secure access for Nexus (ie not admin / admin123) using the automation to drive secret creation
+ - Add a SonarQube persistent deployment to the `ci-cd-deployments` section.
+ - Add `jenkins.plugins.slack.SlackNotifier.xml` to `jenkins-s2i/configuration` to include URL of Slack for team build notifications and rebuild Jenkins S2I

 _____